KCL-BMEIS/OOP/week4B.md

 --

-When using dynamic libraries, the final executable *does not contain the functionality* in the library
+With dynamic libraries, the executable *does not contain the functionality* provided by the library
 - this differs from header-only and static libraries
 - at run-time, the system will need to locate the shared library file and load it into our program